Rufski/S2DS-EPRI/README.md

 - In order to use the CODS algorithm one has to install the development branch from Åsmund Skomedal's RdTools fork via `pip3 install git+https://github.com/asmunds/rdtools.git@development`.
 - In the root of the repository run `pip3 install --editable .` in order to be able to import the functionality of this repository as a python library.

 The code in the notebooks assumes that the raw datasets, i.e., `synthetic_XXX.zip`, e.g., `synthetic_soil_weather.zip`, are located in the `/data/raw/` directory of the repository.
 Processed datasets such as the results from the CODS algorithm or the normalized performance index should be located in `/data/processed/`.
-By extracting the zip-archive `processed_datasets.zip` from EPRI's box.com archive inside `/data/processed/` all notebooks will be able to run correctly.
+By extracting the zip-archive `data_processed.zip` from EPRI's box.com archive inside `/data/processed/` all notebooks will be able to run correctly.
 Otherwise the datapaths inside the respective notebooks can be modified.

 ## Code